mehmandarov/pi-finder/README.md

 Script for searching for Raspberry PIs on the network.

 ### pi-cloner
-Script for cloning an SD card with a Raspbian.
+Tool to distribute Raspberry Pi image from one Pi to multiple.
 Script includes functionality to change the hostname when cloning to new SD cards.